Configure Multi-Region Clusters in Confluent Platform¶

 Note

-A common deployment is to run two data centers that contain ZooKeeper and brokers, and a third location that hosts only ZooKeeper so a quorum can be established.
-In this setup, if there is a network partition between the brokers, but not between the ZooKeeper instances, then manual action is required to restore the cluster to health, even if Automatic Observer Promotion is in use.
+A common deployment is to run two data centers each containing a KRaft controller and a broker, and a third location that hosts only a controller so that a quorum can be established.
+In this setup, if there is a network partition between the brokers, but not between the controller instances, then manual action is required to restore the cluster to health, even if Automatic Observer Promotion is in use.
 If you have this type of deployment, it is important to be aware of this potential failure scenario and set up appropriate monitoring, alerting, and procedures to address it.

 Automatic observer promotion¶